golemfactory/awesome-golem/README.md

 - [DeML-Golem](https://github.com/anshuman73/DeML-Golem) - A Proof Of Concept of Decentralised Machine Learning.
 It uses Federated Learning to combine the sub-step models it trains on different provider nodes into a full fleged model. **Compatibility: Alpha 3**

 ### Deep Learning
 - [mlg](https://github.com/rezahsnz/mlg) - CNN predict services on top of Golem.
-This deep learning application distributes popular CNNs pre-trained with ImageNet datasets across Golem provider nodes. **Compatibility: Beta 1**
+A deep learning application that distributes popular CNNs pre-trained with ImageNet datasets across Golem provider nodes. **Compatibility: Beta 1**
 - [Deepart Golem](https://github.com/echinocacti/deepart_golem) - Make art using distributed computing, running a tensorflow app and uploading your content and style picture and make the golem network process your image, doing beautiful art with style transfer and deeplearning. **Compatibility: Alpha 3 (PoC)**

 ### RNG